antonioerh/cs50w-wiki-project/README.md

 - markdown2 — used to convert Markdown content into HTML

 ## How to Run
+> The following commands assume a Unix-like environment (Bash).

 1. Make sure you have Python 3 installed.